Updated: December 11, 2025

 Click Here Arrow Icon

 Portugal is full of incredible cities with a diverse range of lifestyles and attractions, international and language schools, and expat communities filled with like-minded English speakers with whom to possibly make connections.
-Below, we have created a short list of the best cities for living as an expat in Portugal.
+Below, we have created a short list of the best cities for living as an expat in Portugal and remote working.

 Lisbon